topalovic/byk/README.md

 I found transliteration to be a straightforward little problem that lends itself well to optimization.
-It also gave me an excuse to play with Ruby extensions, so there :smile_cat:
+It also gave me an excuse to play with Ruby extensions, so there :smirk_cat:

 ## Compatibility